isomerpages/mas-moneysense/_money-management/Understanding Debit Cards.md

 purchase amount is drawn from your own bank account.</p>
 <p>Fees may be charged for debit cards.
 There may be an annual fee, a replacement
 fee for lost cards and a fee for withdrawals made abroad.</p>
-<p><strong>See also:</strong>  <a href="https://www.moneysense.gov.sg/understanding-credit-cards/" rel="noopener noreferrer nofollow" target="_blank">Understanding Credit Cards </a>
+<p><strong>See also:</strong>  <a href="https://www.moneysense.gov.sg/understanding-credit-cards/" rel="noopener noreferrer nofollow" target="_blank">Understanding Credit Cards</a>
 </p>
-<p></p>
 <h3><strong>Risks And Safeguards</strong></h3>
 <p>Although banks in Singapore have replaced magnetic stripe-only debit cards
 with chip cards, magnetic stripes are still used overseas.</p>
 <p>Here are a few ways to protect yourself:</p>
 <h4><strong>Activate Transaction Alerts</strong></h4>
-<p>Chip technology can reduce the risks of cloning, but the magnetic stripe
+<p>Chip technology can reduce the risks of cloning but the magnetic stripe
 part on your debit card can still be cloned or skimmed.
-Make sure you've activated transaction alerts.</p>
+Make sure you have activated transaction alerts.</p>
 <h4><strong>Check If The Correct Amount Is Debited</strong></h4>
 <p>Some small-value purchases do not need a signature.
 Ask for a receipt